Mamadou Maiga

-Mamadou Maiga (Мамаду Майга; born 10 February 1995) is a Malian professional football player who plays for Russian club Pari Nizhny Novgorod.
+Mamadou Maiga (Мамаду Майга; born 10 February 1995) is a Malian professional football player who plays for Russian club Pari Nizhny Novgorod and the Mali national team.

 Club career

 He made his debut in the Russian Football National League for FC Veles Moscow on 8 August 2020 in a game against PFC Krylia Sovetov Samara, as a starter.

 On 30 June 2022, Maiga signed a three-year contract with Russian Premier League club FC Pari Nizhny Novgorod.

 On 19 September 2023, Maiga extended his contract with Pari Nizhny Novgorod to June 2027.

 International career

 Maiga was first called up to the senior Mali national team in March 2024 for friendlies against Mauritania and Nigeria.

 Personal life

 Maiga acquired citizenship of Russia in November 2021.